 What is the smartest way to spend money?

 The smartest way to spend money is to spend according to your means and your values.
-You want to understand how much you earn and want to save, whether for a vacation, new car, retirement, or something else.
-Then, your spending needs to fit that budget, including planned-for splurges.
-Otherwise, if you don’t have a handle on your money, you could wind up in debt.
+Figure out how much you want to save, whether for a vacation, a new car, retirement, or something else, and how much you owe for expenses, and create a budget.
+Then, your spending needs to fit within that budget, including planned-for splurges.
+Be sure to track what you spend to stay accountable.

 How can I manage my money wisely?

 If you’re looking to manage your money wisely, use the tools available to you.
-There are apps that help you track your money and budget, as well as journals and spreadsheets.
-Put some time into finding a system that suits your goals and lifestyle so it feels like an enjoyable, almost effortless process.
+There are apps that help you track your money and budget, or you could use a journal or spreadsheets.
+Put some time into finding a system that suits your goals and lifestyle.

 How do I start saving?

-One of the best ways to start saving is to open a separate savings account and automate contributions into it.
-Have a certain amount transferred regularly from checking into savings.
-Leave that money alone to earn interest, and make it difficult to take the money out (you could forgo a debit card on the account if offered one, for example).
+One way to start saving is to open a savings account and automate your deposits.
+Have a certain amount transferred regularly from checking into savings, for example.

 Photo credit: iStock/millann